Md-Asifullah/partnership-page/README.md

 - 📱 **Responsive Design** – Built to adapt smoothly across desktop and mobile screen sizes.
 - 🧩 **Reusable Vue Components** – Structured with modular components for easier maintenance and scalability.
+- 🎨 **Figma-to-Vue Implementation** – Developed by recreating a visual design from Figma into a working front-end page.
 - 🧭 **Well-Organized Sections** – Includes navigation, hero area, support section, important info, FAQ, and footer.
 - ❓ **FAQ Accordion UI** – Expandable FAQ section for clean and user-friendly content presentation.
-- 🎨 **Design Recreation Practice** – Focused on translating a static design into a polished front-end experience.
 - ⚡ **Fast Development Workflow** – Powered by Vite for fast local development and builds.
 - 🌐 **Deployed on Netlify** – Live and accessible online.